 The originator provided us with performance data on its whole auto loan portfolio.
-Default data and recovery data covers the period from March 2016 to July 2024.
+Default data and recovery data covers the period from March 2016 to December 2024.
 Dynamic delinquency data was also provided for the same period.
 In our view, the quantity and quality of data received is adequate compared with transactions that have achieved high-investment-grade ratings in this sector in other European countries.
-The WA original contractual term of the securitised loans is about 4.8 years, with a maximum of 10 years.
-Of the securitised pool, 6.8% has an original term of more than seven years.
+The WA original contractual term of the securitised loans is about 4.8 years, with a maximum of 10.0 years.
+Of the pool, 8.3% has an original term of more than 7.0 years.